 The Michael Jackson biopic “Michael” opened to strong box office demand despite poor reviews, exposing a wide gap between critics and audiences.
-Rotten Tomatoes showed a 40% critic score and a 96% audience rating for the film.
+Notably, the Michael biopic received a 40% critic score and a 96% audience rating on Rotten Tomatoes.
 North American previews brought in $12.6 million.

 Lionsgate changed the film’s final act after legal restrictions barred any portrayal of the 1993 Jordan Chandler abuse allegations.
-The studio completed 22 days of reshoots costing up to $15 million and replaced the planned ending with Jackson at his career peak.
+The studio completed 22 days of reshoots costing up to $15 million and replaced the planned ending with Jackson at his career peak, which shaped the narrative style of the Michael biopic.

 Read: Man sues Michael Jackson for sexual abuse, 5 years after death